LBrunswic/SplitNorm/README.md

   - [x] some tests of  simple variations on TF ODE solver code
   - [ ] Implementation of other methods
   - [ ] Some theoretical analysis of the issue at hand, SOTA and potential improvements
+- [ ] Solve the Jacobian computation issue when fed virtual input

 # Secondary normalization and generation
 - [ ] implement a class designed for training of iterated normalization